Students who are not in the TRiO Student Support Services (SSS) program should contact

 - A good approach is to say, “I have a form from disability services which verifies that I have a disability.
 I would appreciate discussing with you the best way to work out the accommodations listed.”

-- If you are unclear about anything that is said during your discussion, ask for clarification.
+- If you are unclear about anything discussed during your session, ask for clarification.

 - Take notes on the instructor’s suggestions.

-- At the end of your meeting, summarize what you have written and discussed to double check your understanding of the procedures you have agreed upon.
+- At the end of your meeting, summarize the discussion to double check for clarity and agreed procedures.

-- If instructors have questions that you cannot answer, please refer them to your counselor/advisor.
+- If instructors have questions that you cannot answer, please refer them to the disability services officer.

 Dispute Resolution Procedure for Eligibility for Services and Determination of Reasonable Accommodations